Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

 - Pycnogenol is extracted using a patented process.

 Pycnogenol has the backing of over 300 studies and 100 published clinical trials, which shows its effectiveness, whereas other pine bark extract supplements have very few, and many are based on just animal models.

-If you wanted the best quality bine bark supplement with the most human clinical data to support it, then the choice of obvious: Pycnogenol.
+If you wanted the best quality pine bark supplement with the most human clinical data to support it, then the choice of obvious: Pycnogenol.

 If you want to try a generic pine bark supplement, where you can’t be sure of its strength of efficacy in preventing and treating disease, then the regular pine bark extract would be sufficient.